ddddddO/packemon/README.md

 <!-- https://github.com/user-attachments/assets/dbb0baeb-a0b8-4e18-8647-ac05020f83d5 -->
 https://github.com/user-attachments/assets/69dc501d-8ffd-484a-90e2-dffa0fab373e

-TUI tool for generating packets of arbitrary input and monitoring packets on any network interfaces (default: `eth0`). **This tool is not available for Windows.
-I have confirmed that it works on Linux (Debian and Ubuntu on WSL2) and macOS.**<br>
+TUI tool for generating packets of arbitrary input and monitoring packets on any network interfaces (default: `eth0`).
+The list of interfaces to be specified is output when `packemon --interfaces` is run.<br>
+**This tool works on Windows, macOS, and Linux.**<br>

 This TUI tool is now available on macOS because of **[cluster2600](https://github.com/cluster2600)** support.
 Thanks🎉!